Latest Country Reports

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

-While the constitution and law prohibit such practices, security officials tortured and beat criminal suspects, prisoners, and individuals deemed critical of the government to extract confessions and as a form of punishment.
-On January 24, law enforcement officials in Dashoguz raided the family home of Navruz Nasyrlaev, a Jehovah’s Witness imprisoned for conscientious objection to compulsory military service.
-The officials reportedly used excessive physical force against individuals detained in the raid.
+While the constitution and law prohibit such practices, Amnesty International (AI) reported security officials tortured and beat criminal suspects, prisoners, and individuals deemed critical of the government to extract confessions and as a form of punishment.
+Members of the international Jehovah’s Witnesses community reported that on July 3, law enforcement officials in Dashoguz beat and threatened a Jehovah’s Witness with rape.
+The officials also reportedly detained the individual in a drug rehabilitation center for two days and subjected the individual to four injections of a paralyzing substance.

-According to findings in Amnesty International’s July report, methods of torture employed by security officials included the administration of “electric shocks, asphyxiation, rape, forcibly administering psychotropic drugs, deprivation of food and drink, and exposure to extreme cold.”
+According to a 2013 AI report, methods of torture employed by security officials included “electric shocks, asphyxiation, rape, forcible administration of psychotropic drugs, deprivation of food and drink, and exposure to extreme cold.”

-Article 16 of the 2009 Law on the Status and Social Protection of a Military Serviceman states that the government provides for the health and lives of members of the armed forces.
-Members of the military reported, however, that hazing of conscripts continued and involved violations of human dignity, including brutality and verbal abuse.
-The prevalence of hazing reportedly continued to decrease.
+The law requires the government to provide for the health and lives of members of the armed forces.
+Members of the military reported, however, that hazing of conscripts continued and involved violations of human dignity, including brutality.
+There were reports of two conscripts who allegedly died due to hazing incidents.
 Members of the military reported that officers responded to cases of abuse, inspected conscripts for signs of abuse, and punished abusers in some cases.
 Hazing of conscripts reportedly was more prevalent outside of Ashgabat.

 Prison and Detention Center Conditions

 Physical Conditions: Official data on the average sentence or numbers of prisoners, including incarcerated juveniles, were not available.
-According to a 2011 report submitted to the UNCAT by Turkmenistan’s Independent Lawyers Association (TILA) and the Turkmen Initiative for Human Rights, the total prison capacity in the penal colonies and prisons was 8,100 inmates.
-According to this report, however, the inmate population totaled as many as 26,720 persons in 2009, the most recent total available.
-This figure did not include detainees kept in pretrial detention facilities, police-run temporary holding facilities, occupational therapy rehabilitation centers, and the military penal battalion.
-Detainees in pretrial detention facilities were predominantly individuals who had been sentenced but not transferred to penal colonies.
-The six pretrial detention facilities were reportedly designed for 1,120 persons, but they likely housed three to four times that number.
+According to a 2011 report submitted to the UN Convention Against Torture by Turkmenistan’s Independent Lawyers Association and the Turkmen Initiative for Human Rights, the total prison capacity in the penal colonies and prisons was 8,100 inmates.
+According to an article by the Union of Independent Journalists of Central Asia, the inmate population totaled 30,568 persons in 2013.
+This figure may not have included detainees kept in pretrial detention facilities, police-run temporary holding facilities, occupational-therapy rehabilitation centers, and the military penal battalion.
+Persons in pretrial detention facilities were predominantly individuals who had been sentenced but not transferred to penal colonies.
+The six pretrial detention facilities reportedly were designed for 1,120 persons, but they likely housed many times that number.

 Authorities typically incarcerated men and women in separate facilities.
-The number of facilities for female prisoners and detainees was not available, but according to the TILA report, there were 2,010 female prisoners held at the DZK-8 facility in Dashoguz.
-A pretrial detention facility under the jurisdiction of the Interior Ministry housed adults and juveniles and accommodated approximately 800 persons.
-This number included individuals in pretrial detention, on remand, and those already convicted but not yet transferred to penal colonies.
-A juvenile correctional facility in Bayramali had the capacity to hold 142 boys, although international organizations reported that the facility held an average of 40 to 50 boys at any time.
+The number of facilities for female prisoners and detainees was not available, but there were approximately 2,000 female prisoners held at the women’s correctional facility in Dashoguz, reportedly built for 2,500 prisoners.
+The BLD-4 pretrial detention facility in Balkan Province under the jurisdiction of the Interior Ministry reportedly housed adults and juveniles and accommodated approximately 800 persons.
+This number included individuals in pretrial detention, on remand, and those already convicted but not transferred to penal colonies.
+A juvenile correctional facility in Bayramali had the capacity to hold 142 boys, although international organizations reported the facility held an average of 40 to 50 boys at any time.
 Authorities reportedly kept girls in a ward of the DZK-8 facility separate from adult female inmates.

 Diseases, particularly tuberculosis (TB), were widespread.
-Due to overcrowding, officials reportedly held inmates diagnosed with TB and skin diseases with healthy detainees, contributing to the spread of disease.
-There continued to be concerns that the government did not adequately test and treat prisoners with TB before they were released into the general population, although the government claimed that it did so.
+There were some reports that due to overcrowding officials held inmates diagnosed with TB and skin diseases with healthy detainees, contributing to the spread of disease.
+Nonetheless, a representative of an international organization reported that at least in and around Ashgabat, authorities held inmates with TB separately from healthy detainees.
+There continued to be concerns that the government did not adequately test and treat prisoners with TB before they returned to the general population, but the government claimed that it did so.
 The government reported that it transferred prisoners diagnosed with TB to a special Ministry of Interior hospital in Mary Province for treatment and arranged for continuing treatment for released prisoners at their residences.

 The nutritional value of prison food was poor, and prisoners suffered from malnutrition.
-Prisoners depended on relatives to supplement inadequate prison food supplies.
-Some family members and inmates stated that prison officials occasionally confiscated these food parcels.
-The availability of potable water could not be confirmed.
+Prisoners depended on relatives to supplement inadequate prison food.
+Some family members and inmates stated prison officials occasionally confiscated food parcels.
+It was not possible to determine whether potable water was available.

-Administration: According to relatives, prison authorities denied supplies to some prisoners and also often denied family members access to prisoners.
-The government allowed foreign diplomats to access prisoners held on criminal charges who were nationals of their countries.
+Administration: According to relatives, prison authorities denied food, medical, and other supplies brought by family members to some prisoners and sometimes denied them access to prisoners.
+The government allowed foreign diplomats to access nationals of their countries in detention facing criminal charges.
 The government did not provide information on prison recordkeeping, whether prisoners were permitted religious observance, or on systematic monitoring of prison and detention center conditions.
 Alternatives to sentencing for nonviolent offenders included suspended sentences, fines, and garnishment of wages.
 It was not known whether a prison ombudsman existed.

 d.
 Arbitrary Arrest or Detention